 \subsection{Acknowledgements}

-This work was inspired during joint working with Alastair King on the twin paper \cite{KQ1}, which deals punctured marked surfaces.
-I would like to thank my collaborators mentioned above, as well as Dong Yang and Bernhard Keller for inspirative conversations.
+This work was inspired during joint working with Alastair King on the twin paper \cite{KQ1}, which deals with punctured marked surfaces.
+I would like to thank my collaborators mentioned above, as well as Tom~Bridgeland, Ivan~Smith, Dong~Yang, Idun Reiten and Bernhard~Keller for inspiring conversations.